paglimo/beegfs-go/watch/README.md

   short then we may not receive acknowledgement of events the subscriber has processed (subscribers should resend the acknowledgement when they reconnect).
-  If this value is to long, then reconfiguration attempts or shutting down BeeWatch may hang for an inconvenient amount of time.
+  If this value is to long, then reconfiguration attempts or shutting down Watch may hang for an inconvenient amount of time.
 Default: 30 (seconds).

 It is recommended to use TLS to authenticate subscribers and encrypt all communication.
-If subscribers are configured to use a valid certificate signed by a recognized Certificate Authority (CA), or your organization is using its own signing server and adding the necessary certificate(s) to the system running BeeWatch, no additional steps will be required.
+If subscribers are configured to use a valid certificate signed by a recognized Certificate Authority (CA), or your organization is using its own signing server and adding the necessary certificate(s) to the system running Watch, no additional steps will be required.
 If this is not the case there are a few options:

 #### OPTION 1: Specify the path to a self-signed certificate